M.A. in Mental Health Counseling (license eligible)

 BGSP-NJ Offers More

 The Master of Arts degree program in Mental Health Counseling (MAMHC) combines BGSP-NJ’s integrative approach to learning about unconscious mental life with the practicality of a license-eligible counseling degree.
 Students gain the knowledge, skills, and experience needed for licensed clinical practice in professional counseling while developing a psychodynamic understanding of healthy human development and psychopathology.
+States vary in their licensing requirements.
+Before enrolling at BGSP-NJ, students should consult the rules and regulations regarding licensure in counseling for the particular state in which they wish to practice.
+To aid in this process, BGSP-NJ has researched whether its M.A. program in Mental Health Counseling meets the educational licensing requirements in U.S. states.
+Click here for more information.

 “Well, it’s so diverse here.
 And I also tell my friends, there are people in classes here who are just starting out, and then there are people who already have their doctoral studies completed.
 So it is for everyone, because it’s a different way of thinking, of asking questions, of talking, of sharing, and of listening, most importantly.”